-Sheltered by a ridge of trees and situated in the corner of a large farm overlooking fields of barley, the house is conceived as a L-shaped volume defining an outdoor courtyard garden.
-Full-height windows look into the courtyard, creating the perception of an outdoor room and blurring the boundary between inside and outside.
-The glazing also allows for views to and between both wings of the house for a feeling of openness while optimizing natural light conditions.
-Upper clerestory windows provide privacy to the public face of the building as well as excellent natural ventilation.
+Sheltered by a ridge of trees and situated in the corner of a working farm overlooking fields of barley, Woodside house was designed as an L-shaped volume defining an inner courtyard garden.
+Full-height windows open up to the courtyard, extending the interior space into an outdoor room and blurring the boundary between inside and outside.
+The glazing also allows for views to and between both wings of the main floor, contributing to a feeling of openness while optimizing natural light conditions.
+Upper clerestory windows provide privacy on the more public facing areas of the building, creating excellent natural ventilation throughout.

-In the manner of restrained Swiss architecture, the elevations are a repetition of elements and modular building materials intending to keep construction time and cost low.
-Buff-coloured brick was selected to compliment the sandy loam of the earth upon which the dwelling sits and the muted, golden fields that surround it.
+In the manner of restrained Swiss architecture, the building elevations exhibit a repetition of elements while employing modular building materials, ultimately resulting in lowered construction times and costs.
+Buff-coloured brick was selected to complement the sandy loam of the earth upon which the dwelling sits and the muted, golden fields that surround it.